- Writing Center

 - The ideas in this paper must be fully developed and clearly presented.
 Source material should be used to aid development and support.
 Any quotation or paraphrase should be integrated into the student’s prose and connected clearly to the thesis.
 The writer should fastidiously attribute all source material.
 See Hacker for integration and documentation.

-- The documentation of source material should be meticulous - otherwise, the portfolio will not pass.
+- The documentation of source material should be meticulous.

 Documentation, attribution, and signal phrases are important components of academic writing, and you need to learn how to use both properly to clarify whose ideas are whose and to avoid unintentional plagiarism.